Corporate Governance

 Efforts for Ensuring Compliance with Antitrust Laws and Competition Laws

 As for antitrust laws, we operate a system to conduct a check and review before and after employees of Toyota Industries contact competitors and have been cultivating awareness among employees for not acting in a manner that may possibly constitute a violation of antitrust laws.
-Moreover, we have designated a particular month as “Antitrust Law Compliance Month” since fiscal 2016 to carry out enlightenment activities at relevant departments.
+Moreover, we have designated a particular month as “Antitrust Law Compliance Month” since fiscal 2016 to carry out enlightenment activities at relevant departments for clarifying our relationships with competitors and ensuring fair transactions with business partners (e.g., the need to hold sincere dialogue with business partners to deal with changes in the business environment caused by rises in various costs).
 Consolidated subsidiaries in and outside Japan have also been working to educate and raise awareness of employees for preventing violations of antitrust laws and competition laws, such as forming cartels, in accordance with local laws and regulations.

 Early Detection and Prevention of Issues via Whistle-Blower System

 The Toyota Industries Group has in place a whistle-blower system to report and seek consultation on compliance-related issues.
 In Japan as well as key countries in North America, Europe, Asia, Oceania and South America, we operate a compliance hotline (external helpline) that allows employees and other relevant parties to seek advice from external experts on compliance-related matters with a sense of security and without being exposed to negative consequences.
-In fiscal 2022, we received 63 reports and inquiries from within Toyota Industries and from its consolidated subsidiaries in Japan on such matters as labor management, working environment and ethics.
+In Japan, in response to the revisions to the Whistleblower Protection Act, which went into effect in June 2022, we have revised our related rules and communicated the revisions among employees while stepping up our efforts to thoroughly protect whistle-blowers and ensure the early resolution of problems.
+In fiscal 2023, we received 70 reports and inquiries from within Toyota Industries and from its consolidated subsidiaries in Japan on such matters as labor management, working environment and ethics.
 After verifying each report and inquiry, we have taken appropriate action regarding each case.
 Our responses have been reviewed and judged appropriate by external lawyers.

 In fiscal 2017, we also set up a hotline for our major suppliers to report and inquire about possible compliance violations by Toyota Industries employees.
 Through these initiatives, we ensure the early discovery and prevention of issues and intend to become a “company on which society places greater trust.”